-Henry County RAC
+Henry County Regional Academic Center

 Tift College of Education offers a variety of academic programs at Mercer’s Henry County Regional Academic Center.
 Programs are designed with the working adult student in mind, by offering evening and weekend classes.
 More than 600 students are pursuing undergraduate and graduate degrees at the center.
 The modern 30,000-square-foot Center opened its doors in 2003 and has continued to expand its course offerings to meet the needs of the community.

 The Henry County Regional Academic Center is located in suburban McDonough on the south side of Atlanta.
 It is conveniently located in McDonough on Henry Parkway, adjacent to the Henry County Administration Building.
 Easily accessible from I-75, the Henry County Center is set in a tranquil location overlooking a lake and golf course.

 Henry County has a population of 203,922, making it Georgia's 8th most populous county and the 10th fastest growing county in the nation.